 Banner Code: NRVA

+Associate in Science

+(72 credit hours)

 The Associate of Science in Nursing (ASDN) is designed to provide the applicant with a basic nursing knowledge and skills to successfully assess, plan, and implement the care of clients.
 Upon completion of this program track, graduates are eligible to take the national council licensure examination (NCLEX-RN exam) to become a registered nurse.
 Graduates of this program enter a challenging and exciting field of nursing with a variety of employment opportunities such as: acute, emergency, critical care, home health, maternal and pediatric care.